raycris/Raycris-ui/README.md

 # Raycris-ui

-It is a button library for React, you can download this button and put label, background color and label color do you want.
-Also you have a onClick action.
-Below we explain how to use
+It is a library with multiple components for React, these components can be use for Typescript and JavaScrit.
+Below you will get all information how to use them.

 # Usage